convertigo/c8oprj-lib-baserow/readme.md

 ### forms_AddRow

-Add or update a row to a Baserow table.
-Each column of the table must have the same name as the technicalID of a field on the form.
-Forms fields can be any type, but usually select lists are mapped on Baserow Linked Columns.
+Add or update a row in a table.
+If a column in the table has the same name as the technical ID of a form field, the data will be inserted into that column.
+If the 'Columns creation' option is enabled, a column will be created when the technical ID of a form field does not match any column in the form.
+Form fields can be of any type, but typically, selection lists are mapped to linked columns.

 **variables**